DevoInc/python-sdk/docs/api/api.md

 ### Keep Alive mechanism support

-Some queries may require a big time to start returning data, because of the calculations required, the load of the platform or just because the data belongs to the future (until this future moment is not reached the platform cannot return values).
+Some queries may require a big time to start returning data, because of the calculations required, the load of the platform or just because the data belongs to the future (because the data hasn't been ingested yet).

 In such a cases, as the client is a common HTTP client, there is a timeout for the server for start returning data.
 When this deadline is over the client cancels the request, and it returns a timeout error.